GG-loop/GG-loop.github.io/_posts/2015-3-28-micropia.md

 Last Saturday 21st of March, I went to explore this fantastic museum <a href="http://www.micropia.nl/en/">Micropia</a> next to the Amsterdam zoo.
 It opened only last year and the exibition is very well presented and all the contents are clearily explained with simple language.
 You can find out a lot about our microworld.
-It really deserves a <a href="http://biohackacademy.github.io/biofactory/annex/cultivation-media/">visit</a> !!!
+It really deserves a visit!!!

 <img src="https://dl.dropboxusercontent.com/u/16334624/187.JPG">
 <img src="https://dl.dropboxusercontent.com/u/16334624/188.JPG">